Amy Schumer Has Lyme Disease — Why Do People Think Bees Can Help?

-To back up for a second, Lyme disease is a common tickborne illness, which leads to fever, headache, fatigue, and rashes—and it can spread to the joints, heart, or nervous system if it's not treated.
+To back up for a second, Lyme disease1 is a common tickborne illness, which leads to fever, headache, fatigue, and rashes—and it can spread to the joints, heart, or nervous system if it's not treated.
 But even with these symptoms, it's possible (and quite common) to live with Lyme disease for several years without knowing.

-Even with antibiotic treatment, a small percentage of people will experience lingering effects, known as post-Lyme disease syndrome or post-treatment Lyme disease syndrome.
+Even with antibiotic treatment, a small percentage of people will experience lingering effects, known as post-Lyme disease syndrome2 or post-treatment Lyme disease syndrome.
 In her post, Schumer also asked for advice on the matter—and fans certainly had some buzzworthy advice.

 If you scroll through the comments, you'll notice many people mentioned a somewhat controversial treatment plan: bee sting therapy.

 What is bee sting therapy?

 Bee sting therapy is a form of apitherapy3, which is an alternative treatment using products from honeybees.
 Along with bee sting venom, apitherapy can include honey, propolis, bee pollen, beeswax, and royal jelly.

 "This strategy has been used in alternative medicine for more than 5,000 years," one study explains.
 "It consists of either indirect application, by extracting bee venom (BV)4 with an electric stimulus followed by its injection into the body or directly via bee stings."

 To apply bee sting therapy directly, bees are held with a tweezer and placed onto a particular part of the body.
 After it stings, the bee is removed, but the stinger remains in the body for a short period of time.